-Managing diabetes requires a proactive approach to both diet and lifestyle.
-The foods you choose daily directly affect your blood sugar levels, energy, weight, and even how well your medications work.
-While there is no one-size-fits-all diabetes diet, knowing what foods to avoid if you have diabetes can help you maintain stable glucose levels, reduce the risk of complications, and feel more in control of your health.
+While there is no one-size-fits-all diabetes diet, understanding key foods to limit can help you maintain stable glucose levels, reduce the risk of complications, and feel more in control of your health.

 Disclosure: This post contains affiliate links.
 If you make a purchase through these links, I may earn a small commission at no extra cost to you.
 I only recommend products I trust and believe are useful for readers.